tegnike/sora-webui/docs/sora_docs.md

 Video generation with Sora
 ==========================

-Create, iterate on, and manage videos with the Sora API.
+Create, iterate on, and manage videos with the Sora2 API.

 Overview
 --------